aeraki-mesh/website/content/en/docs/v1.0/tutorials/local-rate-limit.md

 EOF
 ```

-> Note: Because local flow limiting is handled separately on each service instance, when the service has multiple instances, the actual flow limiting effect is the number of flow limiting times the number of instances.
+> Note: Because local rate limiting is handled separately on each service instance, when the service has multiple instances, the actual flow limiting effect is the number of flow limiting times the number of instances.

 Using the aerakictl command to view the client's application log, you can see that the client can only successfully execute 4 requests per minute (with two service instances, each limited to 2 requests per minute).